Zebyrod/War-Card-Game/readME.md

 * If unable to view please go live locally through VS Code

 ## <a name="Zebastian Rodriguez"></a>About The Author
+I am an aspiring software engineer.
+What started out as a curiosity quickly grew into a passion for coding and programming!
 This is my first project built from scratch and using Javascript!
-I love to build apps and webpages using my hobbies and interests as inspiration for my creations!
+I loved building basic webpages using my hobbies and interests as inspiration.
 I hope to use the experience gained from building this card game to jump into other, more challenging projects in the future!
 By challenging myself with this game I feel much more confident in my abilities as a developer, and I hope to improve my design and coding skills with other projects.

 ## Works Cited:
 * Data Attributes :